SKK DOJO & INSTRUCTORS

 Graham brings 50 years of fighting arts experience to the Kenkyujo, broadening the diversity of combat exposure whilst still maintaining his core Shotokan strengths.

 He started Shotokan Karate at school aged 16 and graded under the legendary Keinosuke Enoeda chief Instructor of the KUGB.
 Graham graded 1st to 5th Dan under Asano (SKI) and 6th Dan under Dorian Fretwell (SKK).
-Currently teaching Tai Chi Zoom classes for Kenkyujo to maximise opportunities for members to develop stress reduction, relaxation and breathing techniques.
+Currently utilising his BJJA expertise he is responsible for teaching ground work techniques to SKK members.
+In addition he also Tai Chi classes to maximise opportunities for members to develop stress reduction, relaxation and breathing techniques.

-Tai Chi provides tools for improved mental focus in the effectiveness of karate applications and also promotes better lifestyle coping strategies, particularly within a COVID19 pandemic environment.
+Tai Chi provides tools for improved mental focus in the effectiveness of karate applications and also promotes better lifestyle coping strategies.

 Dojo Locations & Training Sessions